 I truly believe that God put Chloe in my life for a reason.
 She has become so much more than just a pet.

 She’s given me a reason to get up in the morning on days I didn’t want to move, and she has been by my side when all I could do was cry.
 Chloe never ceases to amaze me with her ability to know what I’m feeling.
 There are days when I’m overwhelmed by sadness or having an especially bad day, and she’ll curl up next to me and rest her head on my foot.

 There’s never a morning that I wake up and she’s not by my side, and she has made the worst time in my life a little more bearable.
 I treasure the picture I have of Zachary and Chloe.
 Every day I am thankful that I walked over that morning to see the dogs, and I can’t thank Charleston Animal Society enough for making pets like Chloe available for adoption.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Gil Grooms won Charleston Animal Society in South Carolina a 2017 Holiday Wishes award.